nergmada/planning-wiki/docs/reference/planners/OPTIC/main.md

-# OPTIC+: Optimising Preferences and Time-Dependent Costs
+# OPTIC: Optimising Preferences and Time-Dependent Costs
 [return to homepage](../../../readme.md) | [Report a problem with this guide](https://github.com/nergmada/pddl-reference/issues/new/choose)